 This quick in-season turnaround, from production facilities located close to Zara’s distribution headquarters in Spain, allows Zara to ship more often and in smaller batches.
-If the design Zara hastily creates in an attempt to chase the latest trend does not in fact sell well, little harm is done.
+If the design Zara hastily creates in an attempt to chase the latest trend does not sell well, little harm is done.

-“The secret to their success has been centralization,” says Felipe Caro, an associate professor at the University of California at Los Angeles’s Anderson School of Management and a business adviser to the company.
+“The secret to Zara’s success has been centralization,” says Felipe Caro, an associate professor at the University of California at Los Angeles’s Anderson School of Management and a business adviser to the company.
 “They can make decisions in a very coordinated manner.”

 Zara’s strong distribution network enables the company to deliver goods to its European stores within 24 hours, and to its American and Asian outlets in less than 40 hours.

-This brand’s success story shows the strength of its operations.
+Zara’s success story shows the strength of its operations.
 Its cross-functional operations strategy, coupled with its vertically integrated supply chain, enables mass production under push control, leading to well-managed inventories, lower markdowns, higher profitability, and value creation for shareholders in the short and long term.